Here’s the deal: not many small business owners know how to write a proper business plan, nor do they want to spend hours making one.

-The execution plan is a list of milestones to complete along the way to reaching your company’s goals from step two.
+Your execution plan is a list of milestones that you’re aiming to complete while reaching your company’s goals (those that you set in step 2).

-For new entrepreneurs, milestones can be tasks for setting up the company – such as dealing with legal documents, renting office space, or recruiting employees.
+For new entrepreneurs and small businesses, milestones can be tasks for setting up the company – such as dealing with legal documents, figuring out how much money you need, renting office space, or recruiting employees.

-How many milestones to include will depend on your goals.
-Don’t forget to explain what you need to complete each action – such as the equipment, facilities, and the team members involved.
+How many milestones you need will depend on your goals.
+Don’t forget to map out the resources you’ll need to complete each action – such as the equipment, facilities, and the team members involved.

-Describe your business’s strengths, weaknesses, opportunities, and threats while reaching the milestones.
+Don’t forget to describe your business’s strengths, weaknesses, opportunities, and threats while reaching milestones.

 Step 7: Financial plan

-It covers the budget, expenses, and income, which will be useful for showing financial projections.
+It covers the budget, your business expenses, and your sales revenue, which will be useful for showing financial projections.

 Overall, the plan should demonstrate your company’s growth opportunities and profitability.

-Existing companies can utilize past data to create forecasts for the next three years.
+Existing companies can use past data to create forecasts for the next three to five years.

-- Cash flow report – a summary of how much cash or cash equivalents come in and out of your business.
+- Cash flow reports.
+That’s a fancy way of referring to the summary of how much cash or cash equivalents come in and out of your business.

-- Balance sheets – a report on the amount your company possesses and has yet to pay.
+- Balance sheets.
+This means the report on the amount of money and assets your company possesses and owes others.

 Write down your funding request if you want to show your plan to investors or lenders.
-Include the funding amount, purpose, and terms.
+Include the total funding amount, the lending purpose, and lending terms.

 If you’re asking for equity, specify the percentage investors will own.
 If you want to get a loan, explain how you’ll repay them.

-Be specific and realistic when writing a financial plan.
+Be specific and realistic when creating your financial plan.
 Make sure to not overestimate your projections.

 Step 8: Appendix

-The appendix encompasses further information that readers might need to understand your business.
+The appendix, or the last section of your business plan, encompasses further information that readers might need to understand your business.

-Use this to include supplementary data from earlier sections, like detailed statistics of your research or images of your marketing materials, like different versions of your logo.
+Include any supplementary data from earlier sections in this part of your business plan: think detailed statistics of your market research, or images of your marketing materials, like different versions of your logo.

 What is a business plan and why do you need one?

-A business plan is a document that sets up an actionable roadmap for building your company.
+A business plan is a document that sets up an actionable roadmap for establishing a new business, or further growing an existing company.

 There are also premium programs designed for writing business plans, like BizPlan.